maxammann/private-tor-network/README.md

 ### Storage & Tor Network Configuration

-All of the required information that other nodes need to know about on the network are stored in a named volume `torvol` which you can find the path for doing `docker volume inspect privatetornetwork_torvol` or use `docker volume ls` to find its name on your system.
+All of the required information that other nodes need to know about on the network are stored in a directory `./tor`

-If you are running multiple instances or are rebuilding it, make sure you delete this named volume or you'll accidentally use a previous iteration's keys.
+If you are running multiple instances or are rebuilding it, make sure you delete this directory or you'll accidentally use a previous iteration's keys.
 Easiest way is:

 ~~~
 docker-compose rm
-docker volume rm privatetornetwork_torvol
+rm -rf ./tor
 ~~~

 ### Running Individual Roles